Wandalen/wTools/module/core/former/plan.md

     *   Test Matrix: Not applicable for this planning/proposal increment.
     *   Commit Message: `docs(former_meta): Propose initial detailed refactoring for unit variant handling`

-*   [⚫] **Increment 4: Critique and Improve Refactoring Solution**
+*   [✅] **Increment 4: Critique and Improve Refactoring Solution**
     *   Target Crate(s): `former_meta`, `macro_tools`
     *   Input: The detailed refactoring solution from Increment 3.
+    *   Pre-Analysis: The goal is to critically evaluate the refactoring solution proposed in Increment 3 and suggest improvements.
+This involves checking for effectiveness, simplification, generalization quality, complexity, rule adherence, and maintainability.
-    *   Detailed Plan Step 1: Perform a self-critique of the *detailed* initial refactoring solution.
-Consider:
+    *   Detailed Plan Step 1: Perform a self-critique of the *detailed* initial refactoring solution from Increment 3.
-        *   **Effectiveness & Simplification:** Does the plan significantly leverage `macro_tools`?
-Does it genuinely simplify `unit_variant_handler.rs` logic?
-Are the `macro_tools` usages idiomatic and clear?
-        *   **Generalization Quality:** Are the proposed additions to `macro_tools` truly generic, well-justified, and do they have clean APIs?
-        *   **Complexity Trade-offs:** Does the refactoring introduce unnecessary complexity or layers of abstraction for the problem at hand?
+        *   **Effectiveness & Simplification:**
+            *   Does the proposed use of `macro_tools::diag::return_syn_err!` simplify error handling for `#[subform_scalar]`?
+Yes, it's more direct.
+            *   Does the proposed `macro_tools::ident::new_ident_from_cased_str` significantly simplify identifier creation?
+Yes, it encapsulates complex keyword and raw string logic.
+            *   Do the proposed `GenericsRef` methods simplify generic token generation?
+Yes, they reduce boilerplate.
+            *   Is the switch to `macro_tools::tokens::qt!` a significant improvement?
+It's mostly stylistic but aligns with using `macro_tools`.
+        *   **Generalization Quality:**
+            *   Is `new_ident_from_cased_str` truly generic?
+Yes, identifier generation with case conversion and keyword/raw handling is a common macro task.
+The proposed signature seems reasonable.
+            *   Are the `GenericsRef` helper methods (`impl_generics_tokens_if_any`, `ty_generics_tokens_if_any`, `type_path_tokens_if_any`) generic?
+Yes, quoting generics conditionally is common.
+        *   **Complexity Trade-offs:**
+            *   Does introducing these new `macro_tools` utilities add undue complexity?
+No, they seem to encapsulate existing complexity into reusable forms.
+The benefit outweighs the cost of adding these small, focused utilities.
-        *   **Rule Adherence & Correctness:** Does the plan fully align with "Expected Enum Former Behavior" for unit variants and all project/codestyle rules?
-Are there any edge cases missed?
+        *   **Rule Adherence & Correctness:**
+            *   Does the proposed refactoring align with "Expected Enum Former Behavior"?
+Yes, the core logic of what's generated remains the same.
+            *   Are there edge cases missed for `new_ident_from_cased_str`?
+The proposal mentions returning `Result` for robustness, which is good.
+The keyword list/detection mechanism needs to be solid.
+            *   Are generics handled correctly?
+The proposed `GenericsRef` methods aim to standardize this.
+        *   **Maintainability Impact:**
-        *   **Maintainability Impact:** Will the refactored code be demonstrably easier to understand, test, and maintain?
+            *   Will `unit_variant_handler.rs` be easier to maintain?
+Yes, due to simplification and delegation.
+            *   Will the new `macro_tools` utilities be maintainable?
+Yes, if well-tested and documented.
-    *   Detailed Plan Step 2: **Output:** Based on the critique, propose specific, actionable improvements or alternatives to the refactoring plan.
-This might involve choosing different `macro_tools` utilities, refining proposed generalizations (APIs, scope), or adjusting the implementation strategy for `unit_variant_handler.rs`.
+    *   Detailed Plan Step 2: **Output (as a textual report in the AI's response, not a file):** Based on the critique, propose specific, actionable improvements or alternatives to the refactoring plan.
+    *   Crucial Design Rules: [Prioritize Reuse and Minimal Change], [Comments and Documentation].
+    *   Relevant Behavior Rules: Rules 1a, 2a, 3a, 4a.
     *   Verification Strategy: User reviews the critique and the improved refactoring solution.
+No code changes.
+    *   Test Matrix: Not applicable.
     *   Commit Message: `docs(former_meta): Critique and improve refactoring plan for unit variants`

 *   [⚫] **Increment 5: Implement Improved Refactoring (Enum Unit Variants in `former_meta`)**